Black Joke (1720 ship)

 Black Joke was a ship built in 1720 or 1743.
 She appeared in Lloyd's Register (LR) in the issue for 1764.

-Between 1764 and 1767 she made three complete voyages from Liverpool as a slave ship.
+Between 1764 and 1767, she made three complete voyages from Liverpool as a slave ship in the triangular trade in enslaved people.

-1st slave voyage (1764): Captain Joseph Pollard sailed from Liverpool on 5 March 1764, bound for the Gambia.
-Black Joke arrived in Dominica later that year with 90 slaves.
+1st voyage transporting enslaved people (1764): Captain Joseph Pollard sailed from Liverpool on 5 March 1764, bound for the Gambia.
+Black Joke arrived in Dominica later that year with 90 captives.